 The academic’s wolf writings delve into archaeology, place-name lore, historical legislation and the little scientific literature available.
 The result is an assessment as comprehensive as you’re likely to find.

-In a perspective on the animal’s decline, Dr Hickey estimates that wolf numbers may have been as high as 800 to 1,000 in the 17th century.
+on the animal’s decline, Dr Hickey estimates that wolf numbers may have been as high as 800 to 1,000 in the 17th century.
 A sharp decline in fortunes came about in the mid-1600s and the species never recovered.

 In 1652, Oliver Cromwell’s government in Ireland promised bounties to people willing to exterminate wolves.
 The demonization, along with deforestation, contributed to the animal’s disappearance, according to Dr Hickey’s analysis.
 Near Mount Leinster, between counties Carlow and Wexford, the last documented wolf was killed.